LiamJCates/Programming-Notes/C++/Utilities/STL/iterators.md

+Ranges come in different flavors, depending on the type of the iterator and the nature of the ranged data.

 For all functions in C++ that specify a range with the help of iterators, the start() iterator is usually inclusive, and the end() iterator is usually exclusive, unless specified otherwise.